 The physical culture of muscle-building has attracted followers for many years; well before the advent of competitive bodybuilding as we know it today.

-Followers of the iron game will know that bodybuilding in its popular form began in earnest in the 1890s with the arrival of Mr Eugene Sandow, of whom the Mr. Olympia statue is modelled on.
+Followers of the iron game will know that bodybuilding in its popular form began in earnest in the 1890s with the arrival of Mr. Eugene Sandow, whom the Mr. Olympia statue is modelled on.

-However, weight training, as a general athletic activity, was initially practiced as a means to gain strength and measure power in ancient Egyptian and Greek societies.
-These societies would primarily use stones of various sizes and weights (a practice that would occur, in one form or another throughout history) in their quest for bodily transformation.
+However, weight training as a general athletic activity was initially practiced as a means to gain strength and measure power in ancient Egyptian and Greek societies.
+These societies would primarily use stones of various sizes and weights (a practice that would occur in one form or another throughout history) in their quest for body transformation.
 The celebration of the human body through muscular development was, in fact, one of the Greek ideals.

 There was to be a long period between the 16th century physical movement in India and the beginning of bodybuilding (defined as training and dieting to develop one's body specifically for exhibitive purposes) as we know it today.

-The intention was not to develop ones physique into a glorious spectacle per se, but to thrill crowds with amazing feats of strength—the professional strongman was the outcome of this intensified interest in weight-training.
-The modern sport, as it was becoming, of weight-lifting was somewhat of a natural evolution from the comparatively primitive practice of stone-lifting in dark, dank dungeons.
+The intention was not to develop one's physique into a glorious spectacle per se, but to thrill crowds with amazing feats of strength—the professional strongman was the outcome of this intensified interest in weight-training.
+The modern sport of weightlifting was somewhat of a natural evolution from the comparatively primitive practice of stone-lifting in dark, dank dungeons.

 Other practices included pulling carts and lifting animals, much to the amusement of onlookers.
 The public loved to watch these men compete, possibly for the novelty value if nothing else.
 How their physiques looked did not factor into these men's displays of physical prowess.
 Indeed, a protruding stomach and thick, fatty limbs were commonplace among these competitors.